Modeling Coral Reef Bleaching Recovery Through KCC-Theory

 where

-The tensor $\mathcal{P}^{i}_{j}$ is the second KCC-invariant of {(\ref{eq8})}.
+The tensor $\mathcal{P}^{i}_{j}$ is the second KCC-invariant of \eqref{eq8}.
 The third, fourth and fifth invariants are:

-The main result of KCC-theory is the following: \\ \begin{teo} Two system of the form {(\ref{eq8})} on $\Omega$ are equivalent relative to {(\ref{eq9})} if and only if the five KCC-invariants are equivalent.
+The main result of KCC-theory is the following: \begin{teo}[\cite{equiv}] Two system of the form \eqref{eq8} on $\Omega$ are equivalent relative to \eqref{eq9} if and only if the five KCC-invariants are equivalent.
 In particular, there exist coordinates ($\bar{x}$) for which $g^{i}(\bar{x},\dot{\bar{x}},t)$ all vanish if and only if all KCC-invariants are zero.
-The tensor $\mathbb{D}$ vanishes if and only if $g^{i}$ is quadratic in ($\dot{x}$), in the case when the first KCC-invariant vanishes. \end{teo} The theorem above provides a great tool to obtain equivalence between our system before bleaching and system after recovey as is stated in the last section.
-A complete discussion about KCC-Theory can be found at {\cite{PI,PI2}}.
-Setting $s=1/\lambda \exp{(\lambda t)}$ defines a intrinsic time scale, longer then $t$, for which {(\ref{eq4})} with $k_{(i)}=1$ for $i=1,\ldots, n$ takes the form defined as in {(\ref{eq8})}:
+The tensor $\mathbb{D}$ vanishes if and only if $g^{i}$ is quadratic in ($\dot{x}$), in the case when the first KCC-invariant vanishes. \end{teo} \begin{defi} Let $\gamma(t)=\left(x^{i}(t)\right) \in U \subset \Omega$ be a path of \eqref{eq9}.
+If any other path with initial conditions close enough at $t=t_{0}$ remains close to $\gamma(t)$ for all $t>t_{0}$, we say that $\gamma(t)$ is a trajectory Jacobi stable.
+We define (3.2) to be Jacobi stable if all its solutions are Jacobi stable.
+Otherwise, we say that (3.2) is Jacobi unstable. \end{defi} \begin{teo}[\cite{Boehmer}] The trajectories of \eqref{eq9} are Jacobi stable if and only if the real part of the eigenvalues of the tensor $\mathcal{P}^{i}_{j}$ are strictly negative everywhere, and Jacobi unstable, otherwise. \end{teo} Let us now introduce the notion of a n-dimensional Finsler space as a manifold where, given a coordinate system $(x)$ and a curve $x^{i}=x^{i}(t)$, the norm of a tangent vector $\dot{x}^{i}$ to the curve at each point $P$ on $x^{i}(t)$ is given by the positive metric function $F$, $\left|\dot{x}^{i}\right|=F(x, \dot{x})$, where $F$ is positively homogeneous of degree 1 in $\dot{x}^{i}$.
+From $F$, a metric tensor is defined as $g_{i j}(x, \dot{x})=\displaystyle\frac{1}{2}\left(\partial^{2} F^{2} / \partial \dot{x}^{i} \partial \dot{x}^{j}\right)$, which must be regular in an open region of the tangent bundle, the collection of all tangent vectors to the manifold, and which excludes the origins.
+The use of the calculus of variations for $F$ leads to \eqref{eq9} with $g^{i}(x, \dot{x}, t)=\gamma_{j k}^{i}(x, \dot{x}) \dot{x}^{j} \dot{x}^{k}$, where the $\gamma_{j k}^{i}$ are the Levi-Cività symbols for the Finsler metric tensor $g_{i j}(x, \dot{x})$.
+Berwald's Gaussian curvature $\mathcal{K}$ for two-dimensional Finsler spaces is defined from his famous formula \cite{ingarden}